aslam-mohammed-vp/recipe-app/README.md

+# Recipe Creation App

+## Functionalities

+- List of recipes
+  - Edit existing recipe
+  - Remove recipe
+  - Export recipe to JSON
+- Create recipes
+  - Import recipe JSON file
+  - Add steps
+  - Rearrage steps by drag and drop

+## How to run locally

+1. Clone the repo
+2. Navigate to the repo and install dependencies (npm i)
+3. Run the app (npm run dev)

+## Repo features

+1. Biome for linting
+2. Enforced code quality by using Husky and lint-staged to block commits with unlinted or untested code.

+## Further Improvements

+- Constants and strings cleanup along with addition of support for traslations
+- Unit tests
+- Types tuning with enum/interface
+- Error Handling with error codes and dedicated error pop ups
+- Dark/Light theme
+- Persistent storage using localStorage

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.